aces/Loris/README.CentOS6.md

 ```
 **MySQL:**

 *Note:* Loris developers (those NOT working with a .zip release codebase) should skip steps relating to hosting mysql locally.
-Contact sysadmins for database credentials directly.
+Contact your sysadmins for database credentials directly.
 ```
 sudo yum install mysql mysql-server
 ```